justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 ### Backend
 Although in the challenge we weren't provided with a complete source code of the backend server, there was a link to the source of `weaponlyzer` function [./weaponlyzer.php](./weaponlyzer.php).
-In that code, we could see that the engine responsible for fetching metadata about the pages was a tool called [wappalyzer](https://github.com/AliasIO/wappalyzer) that was run with the code below, where `$targets[$i]` was a URL to a generated file for three home, about and contact pages.
+In that code, we could see that the engine responsible for fetching metadata about the pages was a tool called [wappalyzer](https://github.com/AliasIO/wappalyzer) that was run with the code below, where `$targets[$i]` was the URL to one of the generated page: home, about or contact.

 ```php
 shell_exec('timeout -k 3s 20s wappalyzer -w 8 ' . escapeshellarg(escapeshellcmd($targets[$i])));